 Fortunately, there are a number of coping skills that can help women overcome the PMS symptoms that threaten to derail sobriety.
 Instead of reaching for the bottle, try the following:

-Learn more about the available recovery programs and support groups for alcohol abuse and addiction.
+Learn more about available recovery programs specifically for women.

 We believe everyone deserves access to accurate, unbiased information about mental health and recovery.
 That’s why we have a comprehensive set of treatment providers and don't charge for inclusion.
 Any center that meets our criteria can list for free.
 We do not and have never accepted fees for referring someone to a particular center.
 Providers who advertise with us must be verified by our Research Team and we clearly mark their status as advertisers.